Hollidaysburg Area High School: Sports

-According to PIAA directory July 2012

 Athletics

-The School also recognizes a club hockey team, which competes in the Pennsylvania Interscholastic Hockey League (PIHL).
+The School also recognizes a club hockey team, which competes in the Laurel Mountain Hockey League (LMHL).
 The team currently supports a varsity team, JV Team and freshman (junior high) team, as well as several elementary teams.
 The football and soccer teams (select games only) play their games at Tiger Stadium, which is located between the junior and senior high schools, while the hockey team plays at Galactic Ice in Altoona.

 Football

 The program currently competes in class AAAAA of the PIAA and is independent.
 The first season was in 1920 and the team had a 4–2 record under George Carl.
 The program today has five hundred and eighty wins.
 The team has won ten District Championships: five under head coach Harold Price (1985, 1989, 1990, 1993, 1995), three under current head coach John Barton (1999, 2006, 2008) and three under head coach Homer Delattre (2017, 2018).

 Construction began in the spring of 2004 on a new artificial turf to replace the existing grass field.
 The new field provided the opportunity for other sports and events to use the facility as well.
 Two renovated concession stands and an information kiosk were also completed.
 Tiger Stadium is being updated by the restore the roar project.
 This project includes new turf, fixed lighting, new fencing, and the addition of field houses for home and away teams.